readmeio/api/docs/faq.md

 ### Does this support fetching OpenAPI definitions that require authentication to download?

 Not yet!
 The URL that you give the module must be publicly accessible.
-If it isn't you can download it to your computer or server and then use the absolute path to that file instead.
+If it isn't, you can download it to your computer or server and then use the absolute path to that file instead.

 ```sh
 $ npx api install ./path/to/downloaded.json